zachchong/tp/docs/DeveloperGuide.md

   * 2a1.
 PressPal shows an invalid parameters error message.
     Use case resumes at step 1.

 * 2b.
-PressPal detects that the phone or email already exists.
+PressPal detects that the contact name already exists.
   * 2b1.
 PressPal shows a duplicate contact error message.
     Use case resumes at step 1.